Abdirahman Abdishakur Warsame: Public service

 In 2009, Warsame became a member of the Somali Parliament.
 He was appointed the Minister of Planning and International Relations of the transition government in the same year.

 While holding this position, Warsame was part of several diplomatic successes achieved by Somalia.
 For the first time in 20 years, Somalia, represented by Warsame, chaired the Arab League Foreign Ministers’ annual Summit.
 He was the parliament's chief negotiator at the Kampala conference, at the end of which then Parliament Speaker Sharif Hassan and President Sheikh Sharif signed the Kampala Accord, which resolved the dispute between the parliament and the executive.

 After the formation of the Federal Government of Somalia in 2012, Abdirahman became a policy advisor to President Hassan Sheikh Mohamed.
 He was a leading member of the London conference.
 He also played a part in the agreement signed between the federal government and Jubbaland.
 He served as a political adviser to two consecutive UN envoys to Somalia, Ambassador Nicholas Kay and Michael Keating.

 Wadajir Party

 Following long consultations that took place inside and outside the country, Warsame formed the Wadajir Party and became its presidential candidate in the 2017 Somalia presidential election.

 He was one of 20 candidates running for the country's presidency.
 After the election loss, Warsame did not leave the country like many of his fellow candidates, but remained in the country and continued to present his political philosophy and expanded the Wadajir Party.
 He gave numerous speeches and organised debates and seminars on state-building, democracy, as well on the shortcomings of the government, in accordance with the role of an opposition party.

 Attack on Wadajir Party headquarters

 On 17 December 2017, the Somali National Intelligence and Security Agency attacked Warsame and other members of the Wadajir Party, killing five security members guarding the party headquarters and injuring four others, including Warsame.

+President MB condemned the attack as it is againt the civil rights, human rights and freedom exprrssion.